 Damage control and fauna management

-The only exceptions to hunting protected species are in the following 2 cases:
+The only exceptions to hunting protected species are:

 - when the animal causes damage or nuisance